5t3ph/stylestage/src/pages/guidelines.md

   of the maintainer.
 You may be asked to make revisions for minor violations.
 - Submissions may be removed if future changes are made that violate the guidelines, or if notice is received of copyright violations.

+## FAQs

+### What pages will be restyled?

+A dedicated page will be generated for your stylesheet that will restyle a copy of the home page only.
+Review the [files](/#files) section to get the up-to-date source content.

+### Can I host my stylesheet on Github?

+Yes, you'll just need to submit the link to the "raw" version instead of the Github page for it to work properly.

+### What about dark mode?

+A near-future update will allow you to optionally display a toggle to flip to dark mode.
+[Subscribe to updates](/subscribe/) to make sure you get a notification and update your stylesheets!